Class 9 “The Adventures of Toto” Ruskin Bond

 Idiomatic Expressions used in the story “The Adventures of Toto” by Ruskin Bond:

-“sparkled with mischief”: indicates that Toto’s eyes were bright and full of playful, naughty intent.
+Sparkled with mischief: indicates that Toto’s eyes were bright and full of playful, naughty intent.

-“frightened the life out of”: to scare someone very much.
+Frightened the life out of: to scare someone very much.

-“his presence should be kept a secret”: ensuring that someone is unaware of Toto’s existence.
+His presence should be kept a secret: ensuring that someone is unaware of Toto’s existence.

-“wrenched from its socket”: means forcefully pulled out of its fixed position.
+Wrenched from its socket: means forcefully pulled out of its fixed position.

-“an exhibition that attracted a curious crowd”: refers to Toto’s actions drawing the attention of onlookers.
+An exhibition that attracted a curious crowd: Toto’s actions drew the attention of onlookers.

-“taken aback”: to be surprised.
+Taken aback: to be surprised.

-“in vain”: without success.
+In vain: without success.

-“just to get his own back”: to retaliate or take revenge.
+Just to get his own back: to retaliate or take revenge.

-“trying to keep her head as far as possible”: attempting to move away from something.
+Trying to keep her head as far as possible: attempting to move away from something.

-“as far as”: up to a certain point or degree.
+As far as: up to a certain point or degree.

-“Half-boiled”: partly cooked; here’ it humorously means Toto was almost cooked due to the hot water.
+Half-boiled: partly cooked; here, it humorously means Toto was almost cooked due to the hot water.

-“tear a hole in it”: to rip or damage the dress.
+Tear a hole in it: to rip or damage the dress.

-“made his exit”: to leave or go out.
+Made his exit: to leave or go out.

-“determined on finishing”: firmly decided to complete the task.
+Determined on finishing: firmly decided to complete the task.

-“could not afford the frequent loss”: could not handle or bear the frequent damage or destruction of items.
+Could not afford the frequent loss: could not handle or bear the frequent damage or destruction of items.

 Summary “The Adventures of Toto”:

-In “The Adventures of Toto” by Ruskin Bond, Grandfather buys a mischievous monkey named Toto from a tonga-driver for five rupees.
-With his bright eyes and pearly teeth, Toto causes chaos wherever he goes.
-Grandfather hides Toto from Grandmother, but Toto quickly tears up the wallpaper and clothes.
-He’s taken to Saharanpur in a bag, where he’s mistaken for a dog and charged three rupees.
+In “The Adventures of Toto” by Ruskin Bond, Grandfather purchases a mischievous monkey named Toto from a tonga driver for five rupees.
+With his bright eyes and pearly teeth, Toto creates chaos wherever he goes.
+Grandfather tries to keep Toto hidden from Grandmother, but the monkey quickly tears up the wallpaper and clothes.

+They take Toto to Saharanpur in a bag, where he is mistakenly identified as a dog and charged three rupees.
 Toto disrupts the household by attacking a donkey, bathing in a kettle, and stealing food.
-Despite his antics, he can’t stay because of the damage he causes.
-Ultimately, Grandfather sells Toto back to the tonga-driver for three rupees, acknowledging they can’t afford to keep such a troublesome pet.
+Despite his entertaining antics, the family realises they cannot keep him due to the damage he causes.
+Ultimately, Grandfather decides to sell Toto back to the tonga driver for three rupees, understanding that they cannot afford to keep such a troublesome pet.

 Theme “The Adventures of Toto”: